 Additional licenses or certifications may be required for your chosen area of concentration.
 For instance, fields like physical therapy, occupational therapy, and physical education all require state–specific licensing.
 The terms surrounding licensing will vary from state to state.
 Learn more about the certification or licensing requirements specific to your state and area of concentration.

-What can I do with a Kinesiology degree?
+What Can You Do with a Kinesiology Degree?

-Your Kinesiology degree can open the doorway to a wide range of careers relating to health, fitness, and athletics.
+If you are wondering “What can I do with a kinesiology degree?” there are plenty of options.
+Your kinesiology degree can open the doorway to a wide range of careers relating to health, fitness, and athletics.
 Where you decide to apply your skills depends entirely upon your area of interest.
 Here are a few of the top careers in your field:

 - Athletic Trainers